vid/SenseBase/README.md

 # Develop

-* `npm install -g grunt-cli`
-* `grunt` which watches code changes and starts app.js.
+`grunt` watches code changes after starting app.js.

 ## Programming notes

-app.js creates a configured instance of sensebase.js (index.js).
+app.js creates a configured instance of index.js.

-index.js manages access and bootstraps /lib/pubsub.js
+index.js manages front-end access and bootstraps /lib/pubsub.js

 All 'team' interaction is via pubsub.js.
 ElasticSearch is not exposed and should be firewalled.